coding-pancakes/strawberry-milk-tea/README.md

-# Strawberry Milk Tea
+# Strawberry Milk Tea 🍓🧋

+## About!
-My first mini javascript project!
+👩🏻‍💻 My first mini javascript project!
 It's a recipe for strawberry milk tea.
+🤫🍵 It includes a secret ingredient!